Bee Gees: 1975–1979: Disco era

 The Bee Gees' follow-up to Saturday Night Fever was the Spirits Having Flown album.
 It yielded three more hits: "Too Much Heaven" (US No. 1, UK No. 3), "Tragedy" (US No. 1, UK No. 1), and "Love You Inside Out" (US No. 1, UK No. 13).
 This gave the act six consecutive No. 1 singles in the US within a year and a half, equalling the Beatles and surpassed only by Whitney Houston.

 In January 1979, the Bee Gees performed "Too Much Heaven" as their contribution to the Music for UNICEF Concert at the United Nations General Assembly.
 During the summer of 1979, the Bee Gees embarked on their largest concert tour covering the US and Canada.
 The Spirits Having Flown tour capitalised on Bee Gees fever that was sweeping the nation, with sold-out concerts in 38 cities.
 The Bee Gees produced a video for the title track "Too Much Heaven", directed by Miami-based filmmaker Martin Pitts and produced by Charles Allen.
 With this video, Pitts and Allen began a long association with the brothers.

 The Bee Gees even had a country hit in 1979 with "Rest Your Love on Me", the flip side of their pop hit "Too Much Heaven", which made the top 40 on the country charts.
 It was also a 1981 hit for Conway Twitty, topping the country music charts.

 The Bee Gees' success rose and fell with the disco bubble.
 By the end of 1979, disco was rapidly declining in popularity, and the backlash against disco put the Bee Gees' American career in a tailspin.
 Encouraged by Steve Dahl's Disco Demolition Night, radio stations around the US began promoting "Bee Gee-Free Weekends".
 Following their remarkable run from 1975 to 1979, the act had only one more top 10 single in the US, and that did not come until the single "One" reached number 7 in 1989.
+The release of the double compilation album Greatest, at the end of 1979, effectively marked the end of an era of the group.

 Barry Gibb considered the success of the Saturday Night Fever soundtrack both a blessing and a curse:

 Fever was No. 1 every week ...
 It wasn't just like a hit album.
 It was No. 1 every single week for 25 weeks.
 It was just an amazing, crazy, extraordinary time.
 I remember not being able to answer the phone, and I remember people climbing over my walls.
 I was quite grateful when it stopped.
 It was too unreal.
 In the long run, your life is better if it's not like that on a constant basis.
 Nice though it was.